Read the latest news and stories about Boozang and test automation.

 As you can see, Boozang requires some work to get started.
 Once you have your initial module, it’s fairly straightforward to keep adding API requests and tie them together using data.

 As Boozang was designed for end-to-end UI tests, API tests, and a mix of the two, there is some added complexity to work through.
 The advantage is that having access to the application interface via the browser provides several benefits to the user.
-Read more about these benefits here: https://boozang.com/blog/advanced-api-testing.
+Read more about these benefits here: http://boozang.com/blog/advanced-api-testing.

 by ljunggren